pablo-reyes8/PyDSGEforge/README.md

 ## License

-This project is licensed under the **MIT License** — you are free to use, modify, and distribute this code, provided that appropriate credit is given to the author.
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this code, provided that appropriate credit is given to the author.